healthcare-and-life-sciences/epic-patient-search/README.md

 The accelerator is compatible with both MuleSoft or via a direct connection via FHIR APIs with Epic.
 After a few configuration steps, an organization is ready to start using the Patient Search component in their workflows.

+The setup instructions below detail how to connect the Accelerator directly to your Epic instance.
+Please contact your MuleSoft AE for support in connecting the Accelerator to MuleSoft.

 It is assumed that an organization has enabled their Patient R4 FHIR API in their Epic system which is what supports the patient search capability.

 ![](/images/psimage1.png)